 The detention area for the wastewater treatment ponds is defined by the crown of the access road that surrounds the ponds.
 The only runoff that leaves the site is from areas outside of the pond.
-Because of the berms that surround the proposed ponds there are two flow paths that will surround the site.
-A swale is proposed on the south side of the site and will direct flows from the road.
-To the nearby stream.
-The north half of the site may coincidentally begin to channel flow, but the flows will generally sheet flow northwest along natural drainage patterns into the stream that enters the Big Sandy Creek.
+Because of the berms that surround the proposed pd adjusted text and is proposed on the south side of the site made clarifications. north half of the site may coincidentally The total leaving the northwest along natural drainage patterr site does not change.
+The location is allowed